douglas-combs/task-manager/README.md

 ./gradlew test
 ```

-**Note**: Tests require JDK (not JRE).
-If you encounter "Could not find tools.jar" error, ensure you have JDK installed and JAVA_HOME points to JDK directory.

 This will run:
 - Unit tests for the service layer
 - Integration tests for the REST controller